Seminar allocation for summer 2023

-The seminar allocation by PROZA for winter 2022/23 ist finished.
+The seminar allocation by PROZA for summer 2023 ist finished.

 You can now log into PROZA to view your assigned seminars.